 When people start voting young, they are more likely to stay engaged throughout their lives.
-The teens of PA Youth Vote are partnering with Just Act and Philly Neighborhood Networks to ask why their peers don’t vote, and then get them to vote!
-This highly theatrical voter engagement campaign features interactive performances, famous puppets from Spiral Q, music, dancing, and more, and will be performed at schools, polling places, and everywhere in between through Election Day 2021.
+The teens of PA Youth Vote partnered with Just Act and Philly Neighborhood Networks to ask why their peers don’t vote, and then get them to vote!
+This highly theatrical voter engagement campaign featured interactive performances, famous puppets from Spiral Q, music, dancing, and more, and was performed at schools, polling places, and everywhere in between through Election Day 2021.

 Thursday, August 19, 12-1:30pm